brittlewis12/witness-budgets/witness-budgets.md

 **Core hypothesis:** We hypothesize that lower witness budgets improve automation; §7 pre-registers an evaluation framework to test this claim empirically.

-**Critical distinction:** Classical proofs are verifiable—Lean and Coq check them successfully.
-Constructive proofs are verifiable AND operational—they yield executable algorithms and bounds.
+**Critical distinction:** Classical proofs are verifiable — Lean and Coq check them successfully.
+Constructive proofs are verifiable AND operational — they yield executable algorithms and bounds.
 For oversight and automation, we need both properties.

-**Scope:** This addresses AI systems producing *executable algorithms with quantitative bounds* from mathematical reasoning - a growing subset of AI capabilities including automated mathematics, certified software, and scientific computing.
-It does NOT address general AI alignment (value learning, deception, robustness), non-mathematical AI capabilities (vision, language, robotics), or pure theorem proving where execution isn't required.
+**Scope:** This addresses AI systems producing *executable algorithms with quantitative bounds* from mathematical reasoning — a growing subset of AI capabilities including automated mathematics, certified software, and scientific computing.
+It does *not* address general AI alignment (value learning, deception, robustness), non-mathematical AI capabilities (vision, language, robotics), or pure theorem proving where execution isn't required.

 ---

-## Who This Is For / What We Need From You
+## Target Audiences & Contribution Asks

 **AI Safety Researchers:**
-- Consider: When formal verification is needed, prefer C0–C2 formulations—executable witnesses improve automation
+- Consider: When formal verification is needed, prefer C0–C2 formulations — executable witnesses improve automation
 - Try: Budget-track your formal benchmarks and measure automation differences

 **Formal Methods Community:**